EN ISO 1461

 The basic specification for hot dip galvanized coatings on iron and steel articles is defined by a single standard, EN ISO 1461 ‘Hot dip galvanized coatings on iron and steel articles – specifications and test methods’.
 However, there are some exceptions to this standard (see thicker coatings below).
+BS 729 was the old British galvanizing standard for hot dip galvanizing.
+It is now superseded by (BS) EN ISO 1461.

 This is an important advantage of the galvanizing process; a standard coating thickness is applied almost automatically.
 The actual thickness of galvanized coating achieved varies with steel section size, surface profile and surface composition.
 Actual coating weights are often much more than the minimum specified in the standard.
-As coating life expectancy figures quoted are based on the minimum coating thickness they are therefore usually very conservative.
+As coating life expectancy figures quoted are based on the minimum coating thickness they are therefore usually very conservative

 Guidance on the design and performance of hot dip galvanizing is contained in EN ISO 14713 Part 1 and 2.

-UK National Building Specification (NBS)
+National Building Specification (NBS) for Galvanizing

 There are many references to specifying hot dip galvanizing throughout the National Building Specification (NBS) system, the main location being G10 – Structural steel framing.
 General guidance on corrosion protection is also given.